cockroachdb/docs/v19.2/show-jobs.md

 These details can help you understand the status of crucial tasks that can impact the performance of your cluster, as well as help you control them.

-To block a call to `SHOW JOBS` that returns after all specified job ID(s) have a terminal state, use `SHOW JOBS WHEN COMPLETE`.
+<span class="version-tag">New in v19.2:</span> To block a call to `SHOW JOBS` that returns after all specified job ID(s) have a terminal state, use `SHOW JOBS WHEN COMPLETE`.
 The statement will return a row per job ID, which provides details of the job execution.
 Note that while this statement is blocking, it will time out after 24 hours.

 ## Considerations